 The form and appearance of a community often changes over time.
 Styles of building and development react to changing economic conditions and technologies, and to changing tastes.
 For example, a historic main street often features dense, mixed-use buildings built up against the sidewalk.
 This contrasts with a newer rural housing development where homes are set back from roads and buffered by wooded areas.
 Old and new buildings must meet the City's present needs, and careful planning can successfully improve the quality and appearance of revitalized structures and new construction.

 Land use planning and zoning also ensure that higher density development is located where infrastructure can support it and where it is visually compatible with its surroundings.
 Planning and zoning can also be used to maintain tracts of open land until they are ready for development to ensure orderly growth.
-Finally, the City has a Downtown Design Review District with stricter architectural standards buildings must follow to maintain their historic feel.
+Finally, the City has a Downtown Design Review

+District with stricter architectural standards buildings must follow to maintain their historic feel.
+This district is discussed in more detail in Chapter 6: Economic Development.
 Overall, carefully implementing development policies allows the City to maintain its identity while accommodating development needs.